graphql/graphql-spec/spec/Section 4 -- Introspection.md

 it wraps another type instance in the `ofType` field, which defines the type of each item in the list.

+The modified type in the `ofType` field may itself be a modified type, allowing the representation of Lists of Lists, or Lists of Non-Nulls.

 Fields

 * `kind` must return `__TypeKind.LIST`.